hollasch/LSON/README.md

   + It does not aim to mirror JavaScript, and thus is not a JavaScript subset.
 At the same time, LSON is a superset of JSON: _any legal JSON file is legal LSON_.

+  + LSON supports two primitive types: strings and optionally-typed scalars.
+Scalars are string-valued types that hint at domain-specific significance.
+There are no special values in LSON such as `true`, `false`, `null` or numbers.
+Instead, LSON provides an approach for predictable treatment for domain-specific values such as `#ffe078`, `0x1123`, `any`, `none`, `NaN`, `2018-07-02`, and so forth.

-  + LSON supports six primitive types:
+  + LSON supports four data structures:
-    - string
-    - scalar
     - array
-    - dictionary (a set of identified values)
+    - dictionary (a set of name-value pairs)
     - table
     - graph

-  + Domain-specific values are supported through a new "scalar" type.
-Scalars are string-valued types that hint at domain-specific significance.
-Thus, it drops the special treatment for strings like "true", "false", "null" and scientific-notated numbers.
-Instead, it provides an approach for predictable treatment for domain-specific values such as "#ffe078", "0x1123", "any", "none", "NaN", "2018-07-02", and so forth.
+  + Bare words may be treated as scalar values if recognized by decoders.
+Unrecognized scalars are simply processed via there string values, and any subsequent re-encoding into LSON will preserve their expression as bare words.
+If bare words are recognized by the decoder, they may be handled via their scalar type.

 LSON By Example